akej74/PyQt-test/README.md

 # PyQt-test
-Small test with PyQT5 and QThread.
+Small test with PyQT5 and QThread...